Introduction: Prescription Ski Goggles

 I think the design I ended up with meets all the above but I'll have to update this instructable once I've tried it out for real and report on this assumption!

-*You'll note that you can't easily see the glasses from the outside of the goggles.
+*You'll note that you can't easily see the eyeglasses from the outside of the goggles.

 Looking for a way to attach the bridge to the goggles which permitted subsequent removal, I hit on the idea of using a wooden clothes peg to clamp the bridge.
 A narrow slot filed in one of the peg's inside surfaces will hold the bridge in place nicely whilst the peg's spring will allow the glasses to be rotated up to permit cleaning (or removal).